Back to Canadian Legislation

 In June 11, 2009 Nova Scotia's regulations for payday loans came into effect, fulfilling the requirements of the federal usury law's exemption for payday loans.
 There have been two rounds of legislation, the first establishing these rules for payday loans in Nova Scotia:

-In a series of rapid-fire decisions from the NSURB, rates were reduced from 25% to 22% in 2018, and were further reduced from 22% to 19% effective February 2019.
-Limits on overdue interest and default fees were left at the existing rates for the time being.
+In a series of rapid-fire decisions from the NSURB, rates were reduced from 25% to 22% in 2018, and were further reduced from 22% to 19% effective February 2019, and were further reduced from 19% to 17% in 2022.
+Limits on overdue interest also changed in September 2022 to a maximum of 30%

 Enforcement of the legislation is carried out by the Nova Scotia Utility and Review Board.
 This is accomplished through mandatory licensing of all lenders, coupled with annual inspections.